Imhaet/Debian/README.md

 ## FIRST THING FIRST

-This installation list is based on my preferences while trying out Debian 10 (Buster) on my late 2008 macbook and is not a definitive procedure.
+This installation list is based on my preferences while trying out Debian 10 (Buster) on my - quite old - macbook and is not a definitive procedure.
 Feel free to use at your own peril.

 <br />